HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Related Work

 \section{Related Work}

-Many recent solutions to computer vision problems involving human bodies are built on statistical body models.
-They are the foundation for building personalized avatars \cite{nha, IVHA, detailedhumanavatars, nerface, peoplefromclothing}, motion tracking \cite{face2face, deca}, scan registration \cite{nphm}, controlling image synthesis \cite{stylerig}, and many more.
-Their line of research divides into two major branches.
+Many recent solutions to computer vision problems involving human bodies and heads are built on statistical body models, forming the foundation for building personalized avatars \cite{nha, insta, detailedhumanavatars, nerface, peoplefromclothing}, motion tracking \cite{face2face, deca}, scan registration \cite{nphm}, controlling image synthesis \cite{stylerig}, and more.
+Their line of research is divided into two major branches.